-Something we often hear from clients is that they waited longer to get pre-approved than they needed to when starting to shop for their first home.
-Common misconceptions about the pre-approval process are that it costs money, hurts your credit, and/or commits you in some way to actually getting a loan with that lender.
+Something we often hear from clients is they waited longer to get pre-approved than they needed to when starting to shop for their first home.
+Common misconceptions about the pre-approval process are that it costs money, hurts your credit, and/or commits you in some way to getting a loan with that lender.
 In most cases, none of those things are true.

 How much does it cost to get pre-approved?
 Nothing.

 With most lenders, including QHL, it costs $0 to get pre-approved.
-It’s usually in the lender’s best interest to offer you this “sneak peek” of what you might qualify for, since it both meaningfully enhances your ability to win an offer on a house and makes you more likely to proceed with that lender when you do get an offer accepted (especially if their pre-approval letter helped you get there).
-For QHL, information and guidance is the core of what we offer.
+It’s usually in the lender’s best interest to offer you this “sneak peek” of what you might qualify for since it both meaningfully enhances your ability to win an offer on a house and makes you more likely to proceed with that lender when you do get an offer accepted (especially if their pre-approval letter helped you get there).
+For QHL, information and guidance are the core of what we offer.